Categories

 • This will display the default grading scheme in the drop-down menu.
 If this is acceptable to you, skip to step 12.

-6. Click +Add Grading Scheme in the upper right corner to add a grading scheme.
+6. Click + New Grading Scheme below the drop-down menu to add a new grading scheme.

 7. Enter a Name for the New Grading Scheme.